intelwolf/p1monitor/README.md

 P1 Monitor is software project to run smart metering monitoring on a Raspberry Pi.
 The telegrams received from the smart meter are continously being processed and visualised on a web page.
 Additionally it provides options to read information from solar panels directly (Solar Edge specifically) do accounting, get (historic) overviews etc.  Since the original P1 Monitor software is only available to run as a dedicated Operating System on a Raspberry Pi this repository contains the software ported to use it in a containerised environment.
 Most of the original software is reused but some specific container functions have been modifies/added/removed.

 ## More information and usage
-Guide, latest updates and usage of the container: https://marcel.duketown.com/p1-monitor-docker-versie/ Original software: https://www.ztatz.nl/p1-monitor/ (Dutch language)
+Guide, latest updates, release notes and usage of the container: https://marcel.duketown.com/p1-monitor-docker-versie/ Original software: https://www.ztatz.nl/p1-monitor/ (Dutch language)

 ## Start the container